 What is Included in Class?

-- Environmental and hands-on comfort measures to cope with labor pain, including breathing and massage
+- Some information on environmental and some hands-on comfort measures to cope with labor pain, including breathing and massage (but to really delve into these techniques and more, take our Move & Get Comfy for Labor class, too)

 - Labor interventions, such as labor induction